- Was elected to the U.S. House of Representatives in 2018 and 2020

 “The pain our country feels is rooted in generations of institutional racism.
 We recognize that the anger in our communities is a sincere and justifiable reaction to the long-standing failure to reform those institutions — especially our criminal justice system.
 Even amid a global pandemic that is disproportionality impacting people of color, the circumstances are too much for many to bear silently or alone….Though we will never know the experience of being Black in America, we know that Indian Country stands in solidarity with our Black brothers and sisters—committed to fighting for justice and channeling our frustration into meaningful action and change.
 Together we can build a more equitable and just society—one that lives up to the ideals we expect of our nation.”

-On behalf of the Joe Biden–Kamala Harris ticket, Haaland, warning that “our constitution is under attack,” urged Americans to register to vote and support Democrats in the 2020 elections.
+On behalf of the Joe Biden–Kamala Harris presidential ticket of 2020, Haaland, warning that “our Constitution is under attack,” urged Americans to register to vote and support Democrats in the November elections.
 Speaking during the final night of the 2020 Democratic National Convention, Haaland praised the “sacred” and “fundamental right to vote” as the means by which the American people could promote “social, racial, and environmental justice.”

-Haaland easily won reelection to the House on November 3, 2020 when she captured 58% of the vote against Republican Michelle Garcia Holmes.
+Haaland easily won reelection to the U.S. House on November 3, 2020, when she captured 58% of the vote against Republican challenger Michelle Garcia Holmes.

 In December 2020, President-elect Joe Biden selected Haaland to serve as his Secretary of the Interior.
-In this role, Haaland is responsible for overseeing the maintenance and preservation of federal land and natural resources.
+In this role, Haaland would be responsible for overseeing the maintenance and preservation of federal land and natural resources.
 The Biden-Harris team described Haaland as a “barrier-breaking public servant who has spent her career fighting for families, including in Tribal Nations, rural communities, and communities of color.”
-Haaland was eventually confirmed by the U.S. Senate in March 2021, by a vote of 51-40.
+The U.S. Senate ventually confirmed Haaland as Interior Secretary in March 2021, by a vote of 51-40.